lloricomichelle/CS50-Event-Project/README.md

    pip install -r requirements.txt

 4. Setup Database
-   *This project uses SQLite as the database to store attendee information and event data.
-Follow the steps below to set up the database:*
    - Open a terminal and navigate to the project directory:
      ```bash
      cd event